 7 nights in hotels (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport for a direct, scheduled British Airways flight to Bari Airport.
+Titan’s VIP door-to-door travel service collects you from home for your jflight to Bari.
 On arrival we board our coach to Lecce and to our hotel, the Grand Hotel di Lecce (4T) or similar, where dinner is included this evening.

 Lecce - Otranto